rachaelbay/EVE109-Week1/README.md

 ### *Exercise*: Write a script to find out what fraction of your life you've been at UC Davis

 Include objects for your age and the number of years you've been at Davis.
 Have the script print the answer.
-Put up your green card when you're done.